Why A Culture of Growth Mindset in Primary School Is Still Important

 One of the most powerful messages we can take from the growth mindset theory is that mistakes should be seen as an opportunity.
 Pupils should be encouraged to identify where they went wrong, learn from it and improve for next time.

-Our 1-to-1 tutors establish early on in their lessons with a pupil that mistakes are not only accepted, but welcomed as opportunities to learn.
-The pupil then has a safe, non-judgmental space to practice in, and tutors parlay mistakes into a chance to work on the correct strategies together.
+Our 1-to-1 tutors establish early on in their lessons with a pupil that mistakes are not only accepted but welcomed as opportunities to learn.
+The pupil truly benefits from one-to-one tutoring when they have a safe, non-judgmental space to practice in, and tutors parlay mistakes into a chance to work on the correct strategies together.

 Teacher tip: A great way to show mistakes are okay is to create a “mistake friendly” classroom.
 This lets pupils know it’s absolutely okay to get stuck and then improve.